SupeR19902/x720/README.md

 #### GPIO ####

+See the legacy folder (please do not use)

 ##### GPIO IN 4 #####
 Button pressed.
 If pressed it will be none zero value.
-You have to time the button pressed to determine if you want to reboot or shutdown (or maybe do something else)
+You have to time the button pressed to determine if you want to reboot or shutdown (or maybe do something else).
+Unplugging the power will result in triggering this gpio (due to spikes from unplugging)... so DO NOT USE the legacy x720button.sh script.
+It is useless.

 ##### GPIO OUT 18 #####
 Cut power to hat, this will result in immediately power loss to the rasberry pi.
-This will not result in a save shutdown (since there is no power).
+This will not result in a save shutdown (because there is no power anymore).
 Usage: pull to 1 wait some time, pull back to 0.

+Maybe add it to /etc/rc0?
+Or something equivalent?
+Executing it as the last command.
+Please share your thoughts in the comments...

 ##### GPIO OUT 17 #####
 Pull to 1 to do something.
-No idea what...
+No really no idea what it does... probably does something...

 #### Bonding ####
 This can also be used with other network cards and other debian installations.
 No x720 or Pi needed.
 But because I figured this out with a Pi and with a x720 (total cost: 3 weeks, yeah...), lets share...
 I probably need to add some more info...